Do Male Dogs Have Nipples?

 As we pull up our dog gives us the side-eye, some dogs may wince.

 The tick isn’t budging.
-It’s stuck in their good.
+It’s stuck in their skin good.

 Another grab with the tweezers and our dog whips his head around in complete shock.

-What the hell is this thing attached to my dog’s stomach?
+What the heck is this thing attached to my dog’s stomach?

 Well, there’s no easy way to say this: